Frits Korthals Altes

-Frederik "Frits" Korthals Altes (born 15 May 1931) is a retired Dutch politician of the People's Party for Freedom and Democracy (VVD) and jurist.
+Frederik "Frits" Korthals Altes (15 May 1931 – 19 February 2025) was a Dutch politician of the People's Party for Freedom and Democracy (VVD) and jurist.
 He was granted the honorary title of Minister of State on 26 October 2001.

+Background

+Korthals Altes attended the Barlaeus Gymnasium in Amsterdam from June 1937 until July 1943 and applied at the Leiden University in June 1951 majoring in Law and obtaining a Bachelor of Laws degree in June 1953 before graduating with a Master of Laws degree in July 1957.
+Korthals Altes worked as a lawyer in Rotterdam from August 1957 until November 1982.

+Korthals Altes died on 19 February 2025, at the age of 93.